 Such is the perspective of those who celebrate Gaudete Sunday.
-We are realists when it comes to seeing the world for what it is, but because it is not the world informing how we live, we are joy-filled optimists.
-Because, like John the Baptist, we are like the voice crying: Prepare the way for the rising Son of God, Jesus Christ our Lord, whose birth into this world allows us to see all of life from that perspective.
+We are realists when it comes to seeing the world for what it is, but because it is not the world informing how we live.
+We are not to be despondent pessimists - rather was to be joy-filled optimists.

 Today, I want to concentrate on one verse from the passage from 1st Thessalonians.
 Here is the earliest extant Christian document.
 There is no writing earlier than 1st Thessalonians.
 It was penned by St. Paul sometime around the year 50 AD.
-In this verse he is clearly inviting us to see the world through Rose Coloured Glasses.
-But like our anonymous 3rd century author, St. Paul also knew the great struggles we face living in the world.
-In what is his most detailed account of his own suffering, he writes in 2nd Corinthians:
+In this verse he is clearly inviting us to see the world through rose coloured glasses.
+It goes like this: